 The Court has set a Final Pretrial Conference ("FPTC") pursuant to Federal Rule of Civil Procedure 16 and Local Rule 16-8.
 The Court requires strict compliance with Federal Rules of Civil Procedure 16 and 26, and Local Rule 16.
-Each party appearing in this action must be represented at the FPTC by lead trial counsel.
-The parties must be prepared to discuss streamlining the trial, including presentation of testimony by deposition excerpts or summaries, time limits, stipulations to undisputed facts, and qualification of experts by admitted resumes.
+Each party appearing in this action must be represented at the FPTC by lead trial counsel.3 The parties should be prepared to discuss streamlining the trial, including presentation of testimony by deposition excerpts or summaries, time limits, stipulation to undisputed facts, and qualification of experts by admitted resumes.

-A proposed Final Pretrial Conference Order ("Proposed FPTCO") shall be filed and emailed to Chambers at least fourteen (14) days before the FPTC.
-A template for the Proposed FPTCO is available on Judge Frimpong's webpage.
+A proposed Final Pretrial Conference Order ("Proposed FPTCO") shall be filed and emailed to Chambers at least two (2) weeks before the FPTC.
+A template for the Proposed FPTCO is available on Judge Sykes' webpage.
 The parties must use this template.

-In specifying the surviving pleadings under section 1, the parties are to state which claims or counterclaims have been dismissed or abandoned (e.g., "Plaintiff's second cause of action for breach of fiduciary duty has been dismissed.").
+In specifying the surviving pleadings under Section 1 of the Proposed FPTCO, the parties are to state which claims or counterclaims have been dismissed or abandoned (e.g., "Plaintiff's second cause of action for breach of fiduciary duty has been dismissed.").
 Additionally, in multiple-party cases where not all claims or counterclaims will be prosecuted against all remaining parties on the opposing side, the parties are to specify to which party or parties each claim or counterclaim is directed.

 The parties must attempt to agree on and set forth as many uncontested facts as possible.
 The Court will read the uncontested facts to the jury at the start of trial.
-A carefully drafted and comprehensively stated stipulation of facts will shorten the trial and generally increase jury understanding of the case.
+A carefully drafted and comprehensively stated stipulation of facts will shorten the trial